Jefferies profit jumps as investment banking revenue grows

-(Reuters) - Investment bank Jefferies Group LLC, now part of Leucadia National Corp (LUK.N), reported a 68 percent jump in quarterly profit as investment banking revenue almost doubled.
+Dec 17 (Reuters) - Investment bank Jefferies Group LLC, now part of Leucadia National Corp, reported a 68 percent jump in quarterly profit as investment banking revenue almost doubled.

 Net income attributable to Jefferies rose to $120 million from $71.6 million a year earlier, while revenue from investment banking rose about 48 percent to $417 million.